rhydvik/aws-cdk-infra/README.md

-# Create and configure ec2 with iam-roles and https using aws cdk
+# Create and configure ec2 with iam-roles and httpd using aws cdk

 ## What is aws-cdk?
 read more here  [aws-cdk](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html)